aigoncharov/reducer-class/README.md

 ## In depth

-### When to use `@ActionReflect`
+### When we can we omit list of actions for `@Action`?

-You can use `@ActionReflect` if you want to run a reducer function for a single action. **Works with TypeScript only!** Action must be a class-based action.
+You can omit list of actions for `@Action` if you want to run a reducer function for a single action. **Works with TypeScript only!** Action must be a class-based action.
 It can be a flux-action-class' action, a classic NGRX class-based action or any other class which has either a static property `type` or a property `type` on the instance of the class.

 ### Running several reducers for the same action